-Medical malpractice occurs when a health care professional or provider neglects to provide appropriate treatment, omits to take an appropriate action, or gives substandard treatment that causes harm, injury, or death to a patient.
+Medical malpractice occurs when a healthcare professional neglects to provide appropriate treatment, take appropriate action, or gives substandard treatment that causes harm, injury, or death to a person.

 The malpractice or negligence normally involves a medical error.
 This could be in diagnosis, medication dosage, health management, treatment, or aftercare.

 Medical malpractice law makes it possible for patients to recover compensation from any harms that result from sub-standard treatment.